mcneel/developer.rhino3d.com/_guide_topics/rhinopython/ghpython-call-components.md

 ---
 title: Node in Code from Python.
-description: It is possible to call a Grasshopper component from inside a Python.
+description: It is possible to call a Grasshopper component from inside a Python script.
-authors: ['Scott Davidson']
+authors: ['scott_davidson']
-author_contacts: ['scottd']
+author_contacts: ['scotttd']
 sdk: ['RhinoPython']
 languages: ['Python']
 platforms: ['Windows', 'Mac', 'Grasshopper']